b-rich-dev/Join-Team-Work/README.md

 - Create, edit, and delete tasks
 - Drag-and-drop for changing task status
 - Assign tasks to team members
+- Upload profile pictures (PNG/JPG) for contacts with image viewer
 - Categories and priorities for tasks
 - Search and filter functionality
 - Responsive design for desktop & mobile